 How to Protect Clothes Without Plastic Dry Cleaning Bags

-If you don't have the money to invest in a number of storage bags, use an old cotton sheet.
+If you don't have the money to invest in a number of storage bags, use an old 100-percent cotton sheet.
 Simply cut a small opening for the hook of the hanger to slip through and drape the sheet over your clothes.
 If you are handy, you can sew the sheet into a pouch by closing the sides and bottom.
 If not, leaving it open will still protect the shoulders of your clothes from dust and impurities in the air like nicotine from settling on your clothes.

 Be sure the sheet is 100 percent cotton for the best protection.
-Select white or a colorfast sheet to prevent dye transfer in case there is excessive moisture in the storage area is too moist.
+Select white or a colorfast sheet to prevent dye transfer in case there is excessive moisture in the storage area.